Vaginal & vulvar cancer symptoms & treatment

 - Precancerous cell changes of the cervix, vulva or vagina

-- A condition that makes you immunocompromised
+- Any condition that makes you immunocompromised such as HIV

 - A history of smoking